joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 Can you see *the next* high ROI thing to turn on to get more adoption of your platform and improve your internal processes?

-So, let me ask a question:

-- Who has found themselves in this story before?
-- Who picked out an API gateway and got super excited about all the cool things you could play around with?
+So, whether you've found yourself in this story before, or maybe you've picked out an API gateway and got super excited to turn on all the cool features only to find yourself dragged into chaos...
-- Who actually turned on every feature?

-The whole point of this Matrix is to tell you that putting off certain features is actually okay.
-Maybe it's even for the best.
-Maybe, together, we can figure out what your next best thing actually is.
+The whole point of this is to say that there can and should be a way to help yourself find what the next best thing is, even if that means *not* turning on one of those features you were so excited about.

 -->